Last updated:

 As summarized by Evidence Aid, the authors of a 2021 study that looked at post-traumatic stress disorder (PTSD) among children and adolescents after earthquakes and floods suggested that rapid screening tests and continuous observation are needed for children and adolescents after disasters and that psychological support should be provided to them, especially girls.

-CDP has a Global Recovery Fund that provides an opportunity for donors to meet the ongoing and ever-expanding challenges presented by global crises.
+CDP has a Global Recovery Fund that provides an opportunity for funders to meet the ongoing and ever-expanding challenges presented by global crises.
+While CDP is not currently raising funds for the Noto earthquake, numerous other disasters need support.

 Support recovery now